MK2112/nn-zero-to-hero-notes/G001 - Deep Dive into LLMs/G001 - Deep Dive into LLMs.md

 #### Byte-Pair Encoding

-Depending on the dataset, the model and the needs for tokenization efficiency, byte-level tokenization might still be too extensive, i.e. each token may still cover too little information.
-As we discussed earlier for the binary tokenization, having a token represent too little information has the effect of reducing the model's ability to remember and refer to past prompts and responses by bloating the token sequence with too many tokens, because of, as we said, each token representing too little information.
+Depending on the dataset, the model we want to train and the compute we have available we may have different needs for tokenization efficiency.
+Byte-level tokenization might still be too extensive, i.e. each token may still cover too little information.
+As we discussed earlier for binary tokenization, having a token represent too little information has the effect of requiring more tokens to remember the same amount of content, which in turn reduces the model's ability to remember and refer to past prompts and responses.

-**We can go up the abstraction hierarchy once more:** Instead of treating each byte as a token, we can treat each pair of bytes as a new token of (the previously unused) value $256$ and so on.
-This is called **Byte-Pair Encoding (BPE)**.
+**We can take another step up the abstraction ladder:** Instead of treating each byte as a token, we can have additional tokens be represented by pairs of bytes.
+The first new token identified this way would then be assigned the (previously unused) value $256$ and so on.
+This is called **Byte-Pair Encoding (BPE)**, a flexible extension to the byte-level tokenization we just looked at.

 > [!NOTE]
-> Iteratively, **BPE finds the most frequent pair of consecutive bytes in the byte-level encoded text and then replaces this most frequent pair of bytes with a new, single, distinct byte.** This way, what required two tokens to express now uses up only a single one.
+> In an iterative way, **BPE finds the most frequent pair of consecutive bytes in the byte-level encoded text and then replaces this most frequent pair of bytes with a new, single token fused together from the two.** This way, what required two tokens to express now uses up only a single one.
 The tokenization vocabulary is reduced, and the token sequences become shorter.

 As BPE can be repeated iteratively, it can find the next most frequent pair of tokens time and time again and replace it with a new token.
 We can do that for as long as we wish, in fact.
 This way, the tokenization vocabulary expands, but this allows for the token sequences of the tokenized text to in turn become shorter and shorter.
 And that is what we want to enable the LLM to remember and refer to more past prompts and responses.

 > [!NOTE]
->As a rule of thumb, one should aim to use BPE to produce around $100000$ distinct tokens for tokenization based on a large dataset like *FineWeb*.
+> As a rule of thumb, one should aim to use BPE to produce around $100000$ distinct tokens for tokenization based on a large dataset like *FineWeb*.
 For example, GPT-4 uses a vocabulary of $100277$ distinct tokens through the `cl100k_base` tokenizer.

 To tie it back to the actual text we want to tokenize: The [blog post on *FineWeb*](https://huggingface.co/spaces/HuggingFaceFW/blogpost-fineweb-v1) stated an estimate for the entire dataset to take up $15$ trillion tokens.
 This of course depends on how we tokenize and how far we BPE'd our approach.
 But to achieve this, generally, the text is first encoded into bytes, then the byte-level tokenization is applied, and finally the BPE is applied to the byte-level tokens.
 The result is a sequence of tokens that is shorter than the original text, but still retains the information of the text.